Vman45/dropbox-share-it/README.md

 When handling a file, the script copies it to the Dropbox Public folder and generates a shortened public link in clipboard ready for a CTRL-V. When handling a directory, first it zips it then publishes the resulting archive.

-This script is intended to work as a file browser script.
+This script is intended to work as a file manager script.
 But it should work fine as a command line tool too.

-It was tested under Caja, Nautilus, and Thunar.
+It was tested in a Linux Mint box for the following file manages: Caja, Nautilus, and Thunar.

 ## Installation